rohoog/user-bus/README.md

 up with a resistor (4K7 suggested) to the VCC (5V or 3.3V depending on the connected device(s)).
 To me, that means that tf232h does not support "clock stretching", a method that slave devices can use to slow down the I2C bus speed if the bus master honors it.

+## Inspiration

+Some of my inspiration comes from http://christian.amsuess.com/idea-incubator/ftdi-kernel-support/